fussells mill banner

 August 14, 1864 - Bailey's Creek Line

-Army of the Potomac II Corps: Deadly heat slowed the advance of the II Corps, giving the Confederates time to reinforce the Fussell's Mill area with Brig.
+Army of the Potomac II Corps: Oppresive heat stifled the Union advance, allowing the Confederates crucial time to reinforce the Fussell's Mill area with Brig.
 Gen. George T. Anderson's Georgia brigade.
-Hancock had intended for Barlow's two divisions to carry out his primary attack.
-But Barlow extended his 10,000 man force too far north in the thick woods and was left with only a single brigade attacking Fussell's Mill.
-The Federals drove away two Confederate cavalry regiments from Brig.
-Gen. Martin W. Gary's brigade at the mill, but Anderson's brigade repulsed them.
+Hancock had intended for Brig.
+Gen. Francis C. Barlow’s divisions to lead the primary assault, but Barlow extended his 10,000-man force too far north into dense woods.
+This resulted in only a single brigade actually attacking Fussell's Mill.
+While the Federals managed to drive off two Confederate cavalry regiments from Brig.
+Gen. Martin W. Gary’s command, Anderson’s infantry successfully repulsed the disorganized Union effort.

 fussells mill map